carbon-design-system/carbon/docs/guides/endgame.md

 ### Week 2: Project work

-No items for endgame team to complete during this time.
+- [ ] Patch release on Monday

 ### Week 3: Project work

 Checklist:

+- [ ] Patch release on Monday
-- [ ] Schedule mid-project playbacks for afternoon Thursday
+- [ ] Mid-project playbacks on Thursday afternoon
   - Those invited should be the core team and relevant project stakeholders (reach out to project teams to figure out who those individuals are)